We Stand By Our Work:

-For a period of two years after the date of service, unless specified at your appointment, we will replace any restoration due to breakage or misfit at no cost.
-Decay is not covered by this policy.
-In some cases when a very large restoration breaks, there may not be enough tooth structure to support it.
-If this happens a crown may be recommended.
+For up to two years after the date of the initial filling, unless specified at your appointment, we will replace fillings that have sustained damage due to breakage or misfit, and excluding decay, at no additional cost.
+If there is extensive damage, a crown may be recommended.

-1. Regular hygiene appointments, dentist exams, and x-rays need to be completed every six moths, or as recommended by Dr. Payne, Dr. Young, or your hygienist.
+- You need to attend regular hygiene appointments, dentist exams, and x-rays every six months or as directed by Dr. Payne, Dr. Young, or your hygienist.

 - You must follow the treatment plan set out by Dr. Payne or Dr. Young and reasonable progress towards the completion of your treatment plan must be evident.